Definition of the Target Group(s)

 For students with disabilities, the Ministry of Education has established a special quota for awarding grants starting from 2018/19 academic year.
 As for the 2022/2023 academic year, 27 scholarships were awarded to students with disabilities.

 Upon a public Call, each year the Ministry awards scholarships to students of Roma and Egyptian population.
 For the 2022/2023 school year, 14 students were awarded with scholarships.
 The amount of the scholarship is 225 euros for students.

 The best students are considered those who, in certain scientific disciplines, possess particular preferences for scientific or artistic work, have awards gained at international and national competitions, and who, according to the curriculum of the institution of higher education at which they study, have passed all the exams from previous years of study and have achieved success index at least 9.00.

 In awarding grants, preference is given to applicants who have a higher average grade, ie index of success during their studies, as well as a large number of awards won at national and international competitions.
 Also, when awarding and determining the number of grants, consideration is given to the representation of study programs in the natural or social sciences and humanities.

-Besides grants, in accordance with criteria prescribed by the annual call for co-financing tuition fee at master and doctoral studies in the country and abroad, and travel expenses for study periods abroad, the Ministry of Education, Science, Culture and Sports co-finances tuition fee to master study candidates in the amount of 500 EUR, and to doctoral students in the amount of 1,000 EUR.
+Besides grants, in accordance with criteria prescribed by the annual call for co-financing tuition fee at master and doctoral studies in the country and abroad, and travel expenses for study periods abroad, the Ministry of Education co-finances tuition fee to master study candidates in the amount of 500 EUR, and to doctoral students in the amount of 1,000 EUR.